gandharthakar/progress-tracker-app/README.md

-# mern-ts-new
+# GT Progress Tracker App

-This is trial MERN Stack with TypeScript
+#### This is very simple app where you can track you task progress visually.